Realistic quantum fields with gauge and gravitational interaction emerge in the generic static structure: Emergence of quasiclassical spacetime and of the Schrodinger equation

-Let us split the fields~$f(\xv)$ into two terms \be f^a(\xv) = \bar f^a(\xv) + \tilde f^a(\xv)\, \ee as follows.
-Let~$\bar f$ contain all the modes whose spatial wavelength at some reference moment is larger than a certain borderline value, and let $\tilde f$ contain all the remaining modes.
+Let us split the fields~$f(\xv)$ into two terms \be f^a(\xv) = \bar f^a(\xv) + \pert{f}^a(\xv)\, \lb{f_bar_tilde_split} \ee as follows.
+Let~$\bar f$ be composed of the field modes whose spatial wavelength at a reference configuration~$a_0(\xv)$ of the evolution parameter~$a(\xv)$ is larger than a certain fixed value.
+Let $\pert{f}$ be composed of the remaining, short-wavelength, modes.
 We will specify the borderline wavelength later.
-The variables $\bar f$ will represent coherent motion on macroscopic scales.
-The energy and De-Broyle frequency of this motion will typically exceed the Planck energy by orders of magnitude.
+The variables $\bar f$ will apply to quasiclassical degrees of freedom for macroscopic scales.
+Their energy and De-Broyle frequency will typically exceed the Planck energy by orders of magnitude.